inframarauder/webscraping/README.md

-A sample project to demnostrate web scraping using cheerio and Node.js.
+A sample project to demonstrate web scraping using cheerio and Node.js.
 This api scrapes a particular section of a given website and returns json.
 Customize the code as per your needs to produce required output.